Buy Gold

 Here are some key differences between gross salary and net salary:-

 Answer: CTC which stands for the cost to company is not your gross salary.
-Though they are very similar, CTC can include some additional elements such as Esops which are not included in your gross salary.
+CTC is similar to your gross salary, but it can include extra items.
+For example, it may have ESOPs that are not part of your gross salary.

 2) What is gross salary vs net salary vs ctc